-Water gardens, 4 tips to create one that is beautiful and functional
+4 tips to create a water garden that is beautiful and functional

 Are you a modern gardener?
 One who plants and nurtures your own garden space with an eye to enhancing the biodiversity in your community?
 It has taken a few generations, but now we are at a point where we have torn up our property deed, figuratively, and replaced it with a consciousness of the impact our outdoor activity has on nature, up and down the street.

 If one of your garden goals is to maximize the attraction of beneficial insects, songbirds, butterflies and hummingbirds: Welcome.